xperimex/xperimex.github.io/_posts/2022-08-06-panorama-homography.md

 $
 </center>

 Wait, we turned our original matrix equation into another one?
-As awful as that may look, this is much more useful than our original equation since now, all of our unknowns are in a vector; it really is no different than our previous least-squares examples, and we're still solving for the vector $x$ in
+As awful as that may look, this is much more useful than our original equation since now, all of our unknowns are in a vector instead of a matrix; it really is no different than our previous least-squares examples, and we're still solving for the vector $x$ in

 <center>
 $Ax = b$